josephryan/2018-Babonis_et_al_Ryan/10-SEBE-PEDROS_ETAL_MC/README.md

 # colloblast and tentacle candidates in single-cell data

 ### sebe-pedros_etal_mc.pl
-Script counts how many candidates are in the Sebé-Pedrós et al. data (the sample count = X), then determines the greatest number of genes from these data that occur in a single cluster (this is the test statistic).
+Script counts how many candidates (input id file) are in the Sebé-Pedrós et al. data (the sample count = X), then determines the greatest number of genes from these data that occur in a single cluster (this is the test statistic).
 It then randomly draws X identifiers from the Sebé-Pedrós data and compares the greatest number of genes from this sampled data set occur in a single cluster.
 It does this 10,000 times and determines a p value by dividing the number of the sampled data that are greater than or equal to the test statistic by 10,000.

 ### 165.id
 identifiers from tentacle candidates